MIAReview

 photo credit: Karli Evans

 Although we love Ariete’s space—with its low ceilings, subway tiles, and unexpectedly energetic soundtrack—it’s the food that really makes this place special.
 Ariete’s menu takes you on some wild detours to places like France and Cuba, but it also never lets you forget you’re in South Florida.
-Ingredients are local when possible, rotate seasonally, and the fish in the ceviche is always fresh from an ocean just a few blocks away.
-And while you can have a wonderful meal here nibbling on ceviche and roasted veggies, the best way to do Ariete is to go big.
+Ingredients are local when possible and rotate seasonally.

-You can do this in a few different but undeniably luxurious ways.
-You can order caviar with citrus churros, grilled oysters doused in sea urchin butter, and a sphere of chicken foie mousse and duck/sour orange pâté that’s been shaped into an unbelievably realistic orange.
-But Ariete has two dishes in particular that are quite possibly the most exciting and unforgettable in town: the monkfish wellington and the canard a la presse—AKA the duck press.
+The seven-course tasting menu comes with a wine pairing option.
+And the three-course menu offers your choice of appetizer, entree, and dessert.
+To start, we like to order “our Florida orange”—a sphere of chicken foie mousse and duck/sour orange pâté that’s been shaped into an unbelievably realistic orange.
+For the entree, Ariete has one dish in particular that is quite possibly the most exciting and unforgettable in town: the canard a la presse—A.K.A. the duck press.

 Food Rundown